flecsi/flecsi/doc/sphinx/tutorial/execution.rst

 Example 2: Index Tasks
 ++++++++++++++++++++++
 An index task launch calls a given function a number of times asynchronously, typically distributed over multiple processes; each is called a `point task`.
-The usual purpose is operating on different parts of a distributed data structure (different `colors` of a `topology`) in parallel.
+The usual purpose is operating on different parts of a distributed data structure (different `colors` of a `topology`) in parallel: if a task uses a field or topology accessor (presented later), it runs with one point task for each of the colors of the topology used.

-In this example we explicitly ask to call ``task`` 4 times via the ``launch_domain`` argument; the task must declare a parameter for it, but it need not be named or used.
+For simplicity, in this example we explicitly ask to call ``task`` 4 times via the ``launch_domain`` argument; the task must declare a parameter for it, but it need not be named or used.
 To receive information about the task launch, a task can declare an `execution space` parameter; the task launch provides the dummy value ``exec::on`` to initialize it.
 An execution space parameter also controls where the task runs; ``exec::cpu`` is the default, but others will be used later.